PankajGaikar/WorldCup-2022-Countdown-Widgets/README.md

 # WorldCup-2022-Countdown-Widgets

-## This app supposed to go to AppStore but Apple rejected it with below reasoning -
-Guideline 5.2.1 - Legal - Intellectual Property

 I am sharing this app with you all, it has nice widgets, lockscreen widgets and nice reminder to the worldcup.

 WorldCup 2022 Countdown Widget is a free (and ad-free) app.
 See the remaining days of World Cup Qatar 2022 on your home screen with beautiful and eye-catching widgets.